Bogue Chitto, Lincoln County, Mississippi: History

 Bogue Chitto takes its name from the nearby Bogue Chitto River, the name of which is a Choctaw word, Bok Chito, meaning "big river".
 Originally before Lincoln County was formed, the north part of the community was in Lawrence County and the southern portion in Pike County.
 There is a plat of the Pike portion filed in the courthouse with the name Atopisaw.
 The Atopisaw plat also has the name Boguechitto in the notes on the plat.
 It is likely the community was known as Atopisaw prior to the arrival of the railroad and it is believed that the railroad used the name Bogue Chitto for its depot.
 It was not uncommon for a depot name to be different from the town name.
 By 1866 the spelling Bogue Chitto was common for the community instead of Boguechitto.

 The population in 1900 was 582.
 At that time, the settlement had telephone and telegraph services, a school, and several churches.
 The local economy involved the lumber industry, and a lumber mill and cotton gin were located there.

 The settlement is located on the main line of the Illinois Central Railroad, which is owned by the Canadian National Railway.
 The railroad was originally built by the New Orleans, Jackson and Great Northern Railroad in 1857.
 The railroad established stations every 10 miles with Bogue Chitto being one of them.

+2026 tornado

+During the late evening of May 6, 2026, a mobile home park near Bogue Chitto was struck by a large, extremely long-tracked, low-end EF3 tornado, with winds estimated at 137 miles per hour.
+The tornado tracked 81.9 miles through southern Mississippi, injuring 23 people, but causing no fatalities.
+The tornado was part of a small outbreak in the deep south, with 10 tornadoes being confirmed in the outbreak.